Stamped Concrete Pro's & Con's

 Basic Terms to Know Regarding Stamped Concrete:

 "Main Color" - This color represents the primary hue of your concrete.
 Essentially, your concrete will predominantly exhibit this color, with accents of a secondary color (powder release) in the low points and depressions, which will be elaborated on below.
 There are two main types of primary colors: "Integral" and "Color Hardener."
 Color hardener typically offers a wider range of color options but entails more labor as the color needs to be applied to the wet concrete and worked in (resulting in higher costs).
 Integral color, on the other hand, is added at the concrete plant and transported in the concrete truck.
 This method necessitates less labor, creates less mess, and ensures color consistency.
+Occasionally we use an Integral color and throw spots of Color Hardener(s) on top - adding more shades to the main color.

 "Liquid Release" - Liquid release is a transparent liquid sprayed on the wet concrete to create a bond-breaker for the rubber stamps.
 Liquid release, also know as "bubblegum release" does not introduce any additional color.
 This results in a concrete stamp that appears one-dimensional, lacking the depth and texture mimicking stone, brick, or other materials the stamp aims to replicate.
 Typically, we avoid using liquid release as it will not achieve our desired realistic appearance and often just looks fake.
-It's worth noting that a secondary color can be applied later, but it never
+It's worth noting that a secondary color can be applied later, but it never looks as real, and isn't as permanent as "Powder Release".
+Liquid release can be a viable option if you seek something more than regular concrete while working within a tight budget.

 When discussing your project with your contractor, be sure to inquire about the type of "Release" being used, as it significantly impacts the overall cost.
 If your contractor ISN'T utilizing powder release, ensure they have plans to incorporate a SECONDARY ANTIQUE COLOR to achieve the best, most realistic results.